-This school encourages children to develop an awareness of the universal moral principles of right and wrong, justice and fairness and a proper concern for the fate of others and the world.
+The school encourages children to develop an awareness of the universal moral principles of right and wrong, justice and fairness and a proper concern for the fate of others and the world.
 Haseltine is a community built upon the diversity of its nationalities, cultures and faiths.
 As a school we aim, through our RE curriculum, to educate about and celebrate this diversity and offer a welcoming and inclusive environment for all our pupils.

 We encourage children to draw upon, discuss and share their own beliefs and religious experiences, within a safe and supportive environment, and use these discussions as springboards to further exploration, debate, thought and learning.
 As a result RE learners at Haseltine are curious, engaged and respectful as they learn about some of the faiths, practises and beliefs that make our world today.

 ‘Religious Education should help pupils to develop a positive attitude towards other people, respecting their right to hold different beliefs from their own, and towards living in a society of many religions and beliefs.’

-View Haseltine World Faith Curriculum below.
+View Haseltine RE Curriculum Overview below.